-In July 2011, the Financial Accounting Standards Board ("FASB") issued amendments to the other expenses guidance to address how health insurers should recognize and classify in their income statements fees mandated by the Affordable Care Act.
+In July 2011, the FASB issued amendments to the other expenses guidance to address how health insurers should recognize and classify in their statements of operations fees mandated by the Patient Protection and Affordable Care Act and the Health Care and Education Reconciliation Act of 2010 (the "Affordable Care Act").
 The Affordable Care Act imposes an annual fee on health insurers for each calendar year beginning on or after January 1, 2014.
 The amendments specify that the liability for the fee should be estimated and recorded in full once the entity provides qualifying health insurance in the applicable calendar year in which the fee is payable with a corresponding deferred cost that is amortized to expense ratably over the calendar year during which it is payable.
 The guidance is effective for calendar years beginning after December 31, 2013, when the fee initially becomes effective.
-Therefore, the Company is required to adopt this guidance on January 1, 2014.
-The Company is currently evaluating the requirements of the amendments and the potential impact on the Company's financial position and results of operations.
+Therefore, the Company is required to adopt this guidance on January 1, 2014 and it impacts the results of our Assurant Health and Assurant Employee Benefits segments.
+In the first quarter of 2014, the estimated liability for the mandated fees and the corresponding deferred cost asset of \$24,000 will be recorded in accounts payable and other liabilities and in other assets, respectively, on the consolidated balance sheets.
+The deferred cost asset will be amortized ratably over the calendar year to underwriting, general and administrative expense in the consolidated statements of operations.
+This is an estimated amount and may be adjusted once the assessment is received from the federal government.

-3. Business Combinations
+3. Acquisitions